Michel-Haddad77/BandUp-Final-Project/README.md

 #### Band

+- As a band, I want to upload a video to demonstrate our musical style.
 - As a band, I want to browse musicians, so that I can watch their demo video.
 - As a band, I want to locate nearby musicians.
 - As a band, I want to call a musician.